Mukhiddin Madaminov: Chess career

-In February 2024, he started a Titled Tuesday tournament with a perfect score of 9/9, though failed to maintain the success through to the end of the tournament.
+In February 2024, he started a Titled Tuesday tournament with a perfect score of 9/9, though he failed to maintain the success through to the end of the tournament.

-In July 2024, he tied for first place with Rinat Jumabayev, Leon Luke Mendonca, and Ayush Sharma in the Master Tournament MTO section of the Biel Chess Festival.
-He was ultimately ranked in 4th place.
+In July 2024, he tied for first place with Rinat Jumabayev, Leon Luke Mendonca, and Ayush Sharma in the Master Tournament MTO section of the Biel Chess Festival, placing fourth on tiebreaks.

 In February 2025, he won the Al-beruniy Masters with 6½/9.
-In June 2025, he finished at second place in the UzChess Cup challengers with 6/9.
+In June 2025, he finished second in the UzChess Cup challengers with 6/9.

+During the 2025 Chess World Cup and Candidates Tournament 2026, he was the of Javokhir Sindarov, who eventually won both the tournaments.

+In June 2026, he entered the UzChess Cup Masters as a replacement of Javokhir Sindarov, and was the lowest seed by rating.
+He tied for first place with Shamsiddin Vokhidov, scoring 5.5/9 points with a 2791 performance rating and defeated supergrandmasters Ian Nepomniachtchi, Shakhriyar Mamedyarov and Vidit Gujrathi.
+He subsequently won 2–0 vs Vokhidov in blitz playoffs and won the tournament.
+This result allowed Madaminov to cross the 2600 rating threshold for the first time.